react-native-tvos/react-native-tvos/README-appletv.md

 - _Back navigation with the TV remote menu button_: The `BackHandler` component, originally written to support the Android back button, now also supports back navigation on the Apple TV using the menu button on the TV remote.

 - _TabBarIOS behavior_: The `TabBarIOS` component wraps the native `UITabBar` API, which works differently on Apple TV.
 To avoid jittery rerendering of the tab bar in tvOS (see [this issue](https://github.com/facebook/react-native/issues/15081)), the selected tab bar item can only be set from Javascript on initial render, and is controlled after that by the user through native code.

+- _TVMenuControl_: This module provides methods to enable and disable navigation using the menu key on the TV remote.
+This is required in order to fix an issue with Apple's guidelines for menu key navigation (see https://github.com/facebook/react-native/issues/18930).
+The `RNTester` app uses this new module to implement correct menu key behavior.

+- _TVFocusGuideView_: This component provides support for Apple's `UIFocusGuide` API, to help ensure that focusable controls can be navigated to, even if they are not directly in line with other controls.
+A new example is provided in `RNTester`.

 - _Known issues_: